Hardikmdn/Face_Detection/README.md

 ## Project Overview

-This project implements an face recognition system that combines multiple face detection methods using deep learning techniques,
+This project implements a face recognition system that combines multiple face detection methods using deep learning techniques,

 I developed this system to explore the practical applications of deep learning in computer vision, specifically focusing on face recognition tasks.
-The implementation demonstrates how different components (detection, embedding generation, and classification) combine to create a realtime face recognition model.
+The implementation demonstrates how different components (detection, embedding generation, and classification) combine to create a real-time face recognition model.

 ## What I Implemented